asiekierka/zeta/web/res/README.md

     * lock_palette: if true and a custom palette is provided, the palette cannot be changed by the emulated engine,
     * memory_limit: the memory limit, in kilobytes (64-640)
     * extended_memory_limit: the extended (EMS) memory limit, in kilobytes
+    * skip_kc: if true, press "K, C, ENTER" on start
 * render:
     * type: the engine to use for video rendering; can be "auto" (preferred) or "canvas"
     * blink_cycle_duration: the length of a full blink cycle, in seconds; <= 0 to disable; the default is 0.466